neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 ## How to choose the right IBC connection ID for an Interchain Query and verify it

-Let's find an IBC connection between Neutron and CosmosHub.
+This guide explains how to identify and verify an IBC connection between Neutron and CosmosHub.

-#### 1. Find an already existing IBC connection using an explorer
+#### 1. Find an existing IBC connection using an explorer

-Go to [map of zones](https://mapofzones.com/zones/neutron-1/peers?columnKey=ibcVolumeIn&period=7d).
-There might be several connections between two chains, so pick one of them.
-For Neutron and CosmosHub, let's pick the `connection-0`.
+Visit the [map of zones](https://mapofzones.com/zones/neutron-1/peers?columnKey=ibcVolumeIn&period=7d).
+You may find multiple connections between the two chains.
+For Neutron and CosmosHub, we’ll use `connection-0`.

-#### 2. Pick a neutron RPC node from the chain registry repo
+#### 2. Pick a Neutron RPC node from the chain registry

-Go to [Neutron's chain registry page](https://github.com/cosmos/chain-registry/blob/master/neutron/chain.json), pick an RPC node from the `apis` section, and specify it in the following `neutrond` queries using the `--node` flag.
+Go to [Neutron's chain registry page](https://github.com/cosmos/chain-registry/blob/master/neutron/chain.json), choose an RPC node from the `apis` section, and use it in subsequent `neutrond` queries with the `--node` flag.

-#### 3. Gather neutron side info about the picket IBC connection
+#### 3. Gather Neutron-side information about the chosen IBC connection

-Find out the IBC client ID and the counterparty IBC info for the `connection-0` IBC connection.
+Retrieve the IBC client ID and counterparty details for `connection-0`.

 <details>
 <summary>Show code</summary>

 ```
 neutrond q ibc connection end connection-0 --node https://rpc-voidara.neutron-1.neutron.org